-If you wish to work outside of these hours you must obtain Town of Cambridge approval.
+If you wish to work outside of these hours you must obtain Town of Cambridge approval by completing the following:

 - Complete an Out-of-Hours Application (at least seven days before the proposed works)